EddyLuten/bhreia.com/docs/adventures/blue-skies/places/survivors-camp.md

 On the pole holding the board:

 !!! cite "Notice"
     Any information about the origins of the events of the 7th of Lirrai last year will be greatly rewarded by the Aldarion Unlimited company.
-Speak to Commander [[weslan]] in the camp for details.
+Speak to Captain [[weslan]] in the camp for details.

 More than a thousand souls in total are dead or missing.